Sumanth-Rao-cs/Sumanth-Rao-CS/README.md

 ## Hi there 👋

+RTL/ ASIC Design Engineer.
+VLSI enthusiast.
+Turning Spec into Silicon, one module at a time. 😄

 <!--
 **Sumanth-Rao-cs/Sumanth-Rao-CS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.